SMA 00001 (revised 10/10/2014) Published On: 10/08/2012

 Question: If we already have a signed Supplier Master Agreement with any of the Companies from a prior Default Service auction, will we need to submit a new signed Supplier Master Agreement for subsequent Default Service auctions?

-Answer: An executed Supplier Master Agreement (SMA) from a prior Default Service Program (e.g., DSP-I) cannot be used for a subsequent DSP (e.g., DSP-II, DSP-III, DSP-IV).
+Answer: An executed Supplier Master Agreement (SMA) from a prior Default Service Program (e.g., DSP-I) cannot be used for a subsequent DSP (e.g., DSP-II, DSP-III, DSP-IV, DSP-V).
 Only SMAs that have been approved for a particular DSP can be used for that DSP.
 See also FAQ SMA 00012.

 SMA 00004 Published On: 10/16/2012